azukiapp/azk/docs/content/en/command-line/init.md

 ## azk init

-Initializes the `Azkfile.js` file based on systems contained within current folder.
+Initializes the `Azkfile.js` file, and suggests an initial configuration based on systems contained within the current folder.

 #### Options: